 We had friends over for lunch at weekend, so I gave the Christmas table set up a little test...
 A lot of brass and green on this table, I might just add a table cloth but other than that I'm ready to go on the decor front, just a whole load of presents and food to still sort out...

 Despite being a little dark in the winter this room has such a calm feel to it.
 The transformation has been very gradual and my main aim was to add a bit of warmth and depth to it, which all started when we ripped out the carpet to reveal some beautiful originally floor boards that were surprisingly in pretty good nick!

 They needed a good sand down, a bit of filler in places and all the carpet nails removed.
-We then primed and painted it in a slight off white tone using Eico Antique white paint, which we have since used on all the windows in the house as it has been amazingly durable so far...
+We then primed using Dulux pure white undercoat and painted the floor boards with two coats of Eico Antique white floor paint, a slight off white with hints of grey.
+We have since used Eico on all the windows in the house, as its durability has been very impressive!

 Removing the carpet revealed a fireplace hearth, which we painted white at the time, I didn't think much of it until I finally decided to fully revamp the room last month, which had cracks everywhere, it was high time for a good lick of paint.
 I got a bit carried away on the patch test front as wanted to introduce some colour, but found all the ones I tested were too cool for this north facing room.
 Going to the Farrow and Ball new colour launch, got me obsessed with the gorgeous new Sulking Room pink colour, but again the tone was not right on the walls.
 In the end we decided on Little Green Slaked Lime Deep (Intelligent Matt Emulsion).
 It has a gorgeous earthy tone to it I would describe the colour as a moss like grey/green colour that gives off a really warm feel and works beautifully with blacks and sulking room pink, which I was determined to use as a colour pop somewhere in the room.